Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 Sources: BiggerPockets, Live and Invest Overseas, The Agency DR

-9) Unlock massive returns by renovating older Dominican properties—labor and materials are cheaper than in neighboring countries!
+9) Renovate older properties in the Dominican Republic for better returns, as labor and materials are cheaper than in neighboring countries

 Renovating older properties in the Dominican Republic is a smart move because labor costs are lower than in many neighboring countries.